-Earlier this week I got a comment from a reader who disagreed with my claim that an annual income of $40,000 is enough money to live on fairly comfortably — even after considering payroll and income taxes.
+Earlier this week I got a comment from a reader who disagreed with my claim that an annual income of $40,000 is enough moneyfor a single person to live on fairly comfortably — or something very close to that — even after considering payroll and income taxes.

 As proof, he used himself as an example; even though he earned $38,000 annually from his employer, he still had to work on the side, grow his own vegetables, and rent out his basement in order to make ends meet.